shadows552/3Docs-MadHacks2025-Winner/README.md

 - `GEMINI_API_KEY`: Get from Google AI Studio
 - `TRIPO_API_KEY`: Get from Tripo3D Platform
 - `FISH_API_KEY`: Get from Fish Audio
+TripoAI API NOTE: This can get quite expensive quite fast.
+Make sure that you are monitoring usage.
+Also, WebUI generations are different from API generations, you do not need to purchase a subscription to purchase API credits for TripoAI.

 3. **Build and run with Docker Compose**
 ```bash